Human Resources and Organization Development (MS)

 Admission Requirements

-• Goal Statement Sheet [PDF].
-The Admissions Committee evaluates applications based on how an applicant's goals, professional experiences, and commitment to education are an appropriate fit with this program.
+• Personal statement- The Admissions Committee evaluates applications based on how an applicant's goals, professional experiences, and commitment to education are an appropriate fit with this program.

-Admission is competitive.
-Meeting the GPA minimum does not guarantee that prospective students will be accepted into the program.
+• Admission is competitive.
+Meeting the GPA minimum and all other admission requirements does not guarantee that prospective students will be accepted into the program.

 Program Information

-The curriculum in all four concentrations is centered around five program goals:
+The curriculum is centered around five program goals:

 • Investigate Gap